Ploydy/Ploydy/README.md

 - 👋 Hi, I’m @Ploydy
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Next Js.
+- 🌱 I’m currently learning Redux toolkit
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, You can reach me by sending an Email: Lfecarballo20@gmail.com